Haoqing-Wang/LocalMIM/README.md

 ```
 @inproceedings{wang2023masked,
   title={Masked Image Modeling with Local Multi-Scale Reconstruction},
-  author={Wang, Haoqing and Tang, Yehui and Han, Kai and Guo, Jianyuan and Deng, Zhi-Hong and Wang, Yunhe},
+  author={Wang, Haoqing and Tang, Yehui and Wang, Yunhe and Guo, Jianyuan and Deng, Zhi-Hong and Han, Kai},
   booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
-  pages={xxx--xxx},
+  pages={2122--2131},
   year={2023}
 }
 ```